-Because cases may run for more than one year it is not possible to provide exact numbers for 2019.
-Behavioural misconduct in general: in 2018 136 cases were registered (in 2017 n=145, 2016 n=64, in 2015 n=103).
-A committee that specifically addresses official complaints of behavioural misconduct within the MoD (Commissie Ongewenst Gedrag, COG) carries out the investigations into behavioural misconduct in general (e.g. bullying, discrimination, harassment).
+Because cases may run for more than one year it is not possible to provide exact numbers for 2019 and 2020.
+A committee that specifically addresses official complaints of behavioural misconduct within the MoD carries out the investigations into behavioural misconduct in general (e.g. bullying, discrimination, harassment).
 The number of investigations by the COG is included in the total number of cases.
-However, when solely focusing on these official complaints the numbers are in 2018 n=21, in 2017 n=14, in 2016 n=4 and in 2015 n=8 cases of behavioural misconduct.
+Some cases exist of multiple complains and multiple offenders and still be counted as one case.

-Copyright Table 'COID, 2019'.
+Copyright Table 'COID, 2021'.

-19. Please describe any strategies, policies and/or training within the Armed Forces on gender related harassment, discrimination, bullying and/or abuse?
+19. Please describe any strategies, policies and/ or training within the Armed Forces on gender related harassment, discrimination, bullying and/ or abuse?

-The Central Organisation on Integrity and the Inspector General are both bodies within the Armed Forces where employees may be counselled.
+The Central Organisation on Integrity and the Inspector General are both bodies within the

+Armed Forces where employees may be counselled.
 Especially the Central Organisation on Integrity provides (moral) training for students, leaders and organises symposia on different topics related to integrity and diversity & inclusion.
 This body may also provide (external) counselling on bullying.
 The Central Organisation on Integrity also provides brochures, posters and tailored information on topics such as bullying, discrimination and harassment.